ammario/weakmap/README.md

 ## Cost Control

-Often you want to control the amount of memory uses even in abundant environments.
+Often you want to control the amount of memory a data structure uses even when memory is abundant.
 To that end, you can specify a cost function and cost limit on each map.
 For example:

 ```go
 m := Map[string, []byte]{
     Coster: func(v []byte) int { return len(v) },